-The main reason is that banks may not provide enough of a return to help you meet your financial goals.
+The main reason is that banks might not provide enough of a return to help you meet your financial goals.
 A bank is a good place to park money that you know you will need in the short term.
-But bank savings rates can’t compare to what you can potentially earn by investing, and the difference can be significant over time.
+But bank savings rates can’t compare with what you can potentially earn by investing, and the difference can be significant over time.

 A bank account’s value won’t go down like investments can.
 But low-returning assets like CDs may not keep up with inflation, and that’s the same as losing money every year.
 Sound, risk-aware investing is the only way to stay ahead of inflation in the long run.

 In general, investing in mutual funds is less risky than investing in a single stock or bond because mutual funds offer diversification.
 Diversification means spreading your money and your risk across different investments instead of putting all of your eggs in one basket.

 Mutual funds pay professionals to combine investments according to a specific strategy.
 Typically, those strategies prevent a price decline for any single stock or bond from having a big impact on your savings.
 Diversification does not guarantee a profit or prevent a loss when markets fall, but it is one of the most important methods funds use to manage investment risk.

 Does it matter what type of mutual fund I invest in?